Ethical consumerism: Standards and labels

 Along with disclosure of ingredients, some mandatory labelling of the origins of clothing or food is required in all developed nations.
 This practice has been extended in some developing nations so that, for example, every item carries the name, phone number and fax number of the factory where it was made so a buyer can inspect its conditions.
-This can also be used to show that the item was not made by "prison labor", the use of which to produce export goods is banned in most developed nations.
+This can also be used to show that the item was not made by child labour or "prison labor", the use of which to produce export goods is banned in most developed nations.
 Such labels have also been used for boycotts, as when the merchandise mark Made in Germany was introduced in 1887.

 These labels serve as tokens of some reliable validation process, some instructional capital, much as does a brand name or a nation's flag.
 They also signal some social capital, or trust, in some community of auditors that must follow those instructions to validate those labels.

 Some companies in the United States, though currently not required to reduce their carbon footprint, are doing so voluntarily by changing their energy use practices, as well as by directly funding (through carbon offsets), businesses that are already sustainable—or that are developing or improving green technologies for the future.

 In 2009, Atlanta's Virginia-Highland neighborhood became the first Carbon-Neutral Zone in the United States.
 Seventeen merchants in Virginia-Highland allowed their carbon footprint to be audited.
 Now, they are partnered with the Valley Wood Carbon Sequestration Project—thousands of acres of forest in rural Georgia—through the Chicago Climate Exchange (CCX).
 The businesses involved in the partnership display the Verus Carbon Neutral seal in each store front and posted a sign prominently declaring the area's Carbon Neutral status.
 (CCX ceased trading carbon credits at the end of 2010 due to inactivity in the U.S. carbon markets, although carbon exchanges were intended to still be facilitated.)

 Some theorists suggest the amount of social capital or trust invested in nation-states (or "flags") will continue to decrease, and that placed in corporations (or "brands") will increase.
 This can only be offset by retrenched national sovereignty to reinforce shared national standards in tax, trade, and tariff laws, and by placing the trust in civil society in such "moral labels".
 These arguments have been a major focus of the anti-globalization movement, which includes many broader arguments against the amoral nature of markets.
-However, the economic school of Public Choice Theory pioneered by James M. Buchanan has offered counter-arguments based on an economic demonstration to this theory of "amoral markets" versus "moral governments".
+However, the economic school of Public Choice Theory pioneered by James M. Buchanan has offered counter-arguments based on an economic demonstration of this theory of "amoral markets", which lack ethics or morals, versus "moral governments", which are tied to ideas of justice.

-Areas of concern

-Ethical Consumer Research Association collects and categorises information about more than 30,000 companies according to their performance in five main areas, composing the "Ethiscore":